Skip to main content

 • Step 2: Steps/actions: the page where you configure the exploratory test or test case actions you want your test config to run.

-• Step 3: Advanced Settings: the page where you can configure if you want to automatically rerun failed test steps and set up email notifications to advise of completed test configuration runs.
+• Step 3: Advanced Settings: the page where you can configure if you want to automatically rerun failed test steps, stop a run when a step fails, and set up email notifications to advise of completed test configuration runs.

 A progress tracker at the top of the page shows where you are in the creation process as shown in the image below.
 The highlighted number in purple shows the step you are on in the process.
 Once you finish entering information on a page and advance to the next one, the progress tracker shows a green check for completed the step.